danbev/learning-ai/notes/embedding-vector.md

 ## Embedding Vector
-When working with natura language models the input is text but neural networks operate on matrixes/tensors of numbers, not text.
+When working with natural language models the input is text but neural networks operate on matrices/tensors of numbers, not text.
 Embedding vectors are a way to turn text into vectors with the elements of the vector being numbers so that text can be used with neural networks.

-How this text to vectors of number is done can differ and one example is doing [one-hot-encoding](./one-hot-encoding.md).
-Another options is using a count based approach.
+How this text to vectors of number is done can differs and one example is doing [one-hot-encoding](./one-hot-encoding.md).
+Another option is using a count based approach.
 And we also have the option to use embeddings which is what this document will address.